 Jack lived in a pub called 'The Horseless Coach', with old, greyed wooden boards nailed up over the front windows.
 He pulled a ring of old skeleton keys out of a pocket and unlocked the front door, the old brass lock clacking loudly as it levered back a substantial deadbolt.
 Jack put his keys away and drew the longest dagger I'd ever seen.

 "Lock the door once we're inside." he told me as he slowly pulled the thick door open, "I'm going to check the perimeter to ensure no one has gotten in to do mischief."

 "No sword?"
 I asked, following him into the darkness within.

-"Sabre." he corrected me, "It's good when there's room to swing it, but for tight work a stiletto is the weapon of choice."
+"Sabre." he corrected me, "They're the best blade when there's room to swing them, but for tight work a stiletto is the weapon of choice."

-It was a British pub like all British pubs; heavy oak furniture and bar; long handles to pull pints; rows of unmatched steins; the obligatory dart board and framed paintings of royalty, not to mention the large Union Jack nailed to the wall that looked like it had been through a war.
+It was a British pub like all British pubs; heavy oak furniture and bar; long handles to pull pints; rows of unmatched steins; the obligatory dart board and framed paintings of royalty I didn't recognize, not to mention the large Union Jack nailed to the wall that looked like it had been through a war.